Eating Popcorn on Low Carb Diet Plans

 Some low carb diet eaters may say that eating popcorn on a low carb diet is not allowed.
 However, I disagree somewhat.
 I think it really depends on your reason for being on a low carb diet and the serving size.
 Therefore, if you are on a low carb diet just to lose weight, eating a small portion of popcorn on low carb diet plans can be a healthy low carb snack.

-On the other hand, if you are on a strict low carb diet because you struggle with a pesky bacteria or yeast overgrowth, you may decide that eating popcorn on a low carb diet should be a rare treat.
+On the other hand, if you are on a strict low carb diet to manage your blood sugar levels or are trying to stay in ketosis you may decide that eating popcorn on a low carb diet should be a rare event.
 However, since eating popcorn on low carb diet plans will be fine for most of you, I will share some basic popcorn facts and nutrition.
 Then, I will conclude with a simple stovetop popcorn recipe.

 Where Does Popcorn Come From